Madrid 5-Day Itinerary

 Where this trip comes to life

-Planning tips for this Madrid itinerary
+Planning tips for a 5-day Madrid stay

-Where to stay for this itinerary
+Where to stay for five days in Madrid

 • Sol / Gran Vía Best overall base for this itinerary, with easy access to Plaza Mayor, Puerta del Sol, restaurants, shops, and metro lines.